DomeT99/linkedin-posts-rest-api/README.md

 # Linkedin Posts Rest Api ⚡️

-This is a little CRUD API project build with Node.js and Express for handling my Linkedin posts 😎
+This is a simple CRUD API project build with Node.js and Express for handling my Linkedin posts 😎

 ## 🔗 Links